fluxcd/flux/site/upgrading-to-1.0.md

 To run the new Flux with Weave Cloud:

- * Go to your instance settings (the cog icon) and click “Deploy Config”
+ * Go to your instance settings (the cog icon) and click the “Config” then “Deploy” menu items
- * Enter the git URL, path and branch values from the saved config (old-config.yaml)
+ * Enter the git URL, path and branch values from the saved config (in `old-config.yaml`)
  * Run the `kubectl` command shown below the form.
- * Wait for the
+ * Following the instructions underneath the command, to install the deploy key (this is also a good opportunity to delete any old keys, if you didn’t do that above).
- * Follow the instructions below that to push the deploy key (this is also a good opportunity to delete any old keys, if you didn’t do that above).
+ * Wait for the big red "Agent not configured" message to clear.

-You should now be able to click the “Deploy” tab and see your running system (again), with the updated Flux daemon.
+You should now be able to click the “Deploy” tab at the top and see your running system (again), with the updated Flux daemon.

 ## If you are running Flux in "standalone" mode